MarkBroerkens/CarND-Traffic-Sign-Classifier-Project/README.md

 * keep probalbility of the dropout layer: 0.5

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 99.6%
 * validation set accuracy of 97.5%
 * test set accuracy of 95.1%

+#### 4. Solution Approach
 I used an iterative approach for the optimization of validation accuracy:
 1. As an initial model architecture the original LeNet model from the course was chosen.
-In order to fit the new requirements I adapted the input so that it accepts the colow images from the training set with shape (32,32,3) and modified the number of output so that it fits to the number of unique labels in the training set.
-The training accuracy was **83.5%** and my pedestrian sign was not correctly classified. (used hyper parameters: EPOCHS=10, BATCH_SIZE=128, learning_rate = 0,001, mu = 0, sigma = 0.1)
+In order to tailor the architecture for the traffic sign classifier usecase I adapted the input so that it accepts the colow images from the training set with shape (32,32,3) and I modified the number of outputs so that it fits to the 43 unique labels in the training set.
+The training accuracy was **83.5%** and my test traffic sign "pedestrians" was not correctly classified. (used hyper parameters: EPOCHS=10, BATCH_SIZE=128, learning_rate = 0,001, mu = 0, sigma = 0.1)

-1. preprocessing grayscale.
-The validation accuracy increased to **91%** (hyperparameter unmodified)
+1. After adding the grayscaling preprocessing the validation accuracy increased to **91%** (hyperparameter unmodified)

-1. additional preprocessing normalization.
-Minor increase of validation accuracy: **91.8%** (hyperparameter unmodified)
+1. The additional normalization of the training and validation data resulted in a minor increase of validation accuracy: **91.8%** (hyperparameter unmodified)

 1. reduced learning rate and increased number of epochs. validation accuracy = **94%** (EPOCHS = 30, BATCH_SIZE = 128, rate = 0,0007, mu = 0, sigma = 0.1)